ortegahernandes/ScanBus-BR-Simulator-Modbus/THIRD_PARTY_LICENSES.md

 ScanBus-BR uses the Open Source edition of Qt 5 through the Lazarus Qt5 interface (Qt5Pas).

-Qt libraries are distributed in accordance with their respective Open Source licenses.
+Qt libraries are distributed in accordance with their respective Open Source licenses (LGPL v3).

 ---